karpathy/nanoGPT/README.md

 Results

 - Actually reproduce GPT-2 results and have clean configs that reproduce the result.
 It was estimated ~3 years ago that the training cost of 1.5B model was ~$50K (?).
 Sounds a bit too high.

+# acknowledgements

+Thank you [Lambda labs](https://lambdalabs.com) for supporting the training costs of nanoGPT experiments.